-Bleeding during pregnancy is relatively common.
-However, bleeding from the vagina at any time in pregnancy can be a dangerous sign, and you should always contact your midwife or doctor immediately if it happens to you.
+Bleeding during pregnancy is relatively common and doesn’t always mean there is a problem.
+However, if you have bleeding from the vagina at any time in pregnancy, you should always contact your midwife or doctor immediately.

 Bleeding is not often caused by something serious, but it's very important to make sure and to find out the cause straight away.

 Contact your doctor or midwife if you notice bleeding from your vagina at any time during your pregnancy.

 In early pregnancy you might get some light bleeding, called 'spotting', when the fetus plants itself in the wall of your womb.
 This is also known as 'implantation bleeding' and often happens around the time that your first period after conception would have been due.

 During the first 12 weeks of pregnancy, vaginal bleeding can be a sign of miscarriage or ectopic pregnancy (when the fetus implants outside the womb, often in the fallopian tube).
 However, many women who bleed at this stage of pregnancy go on to have normal and successful pregnancies.

 In the later stages of pregnancy, vaginal bleeding can have many different causes.
 Some of the most common are outlined below.

 The cells on the cervix often change in pregnancy and make it more likely to bleed, particularly after sex.
 These cell changes are harmless, and are called 'cervical ectropion'.
 Vaginal infections can also cause a small amount of vaginal bleeding.

 The most common sort of bleeding in late pregnancy is the small amount of blood mixed with mucus that is known as a 'show'.
 This occurs when the plug of mucus that has sealed the cervix during pregnancy comes away.
 This is a sign that the cervix is changing and becoming ready for the first stage of labour to start.
 It may happen a few days before contractions start or during labour itself.